pytorch/android-demo-app/Detectron2Go/README.md

 ## Introduction

-This demo app shows how to use the Detectron2Go model and the native torchvision library with custom ops support to perform object detection.
-The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained Yolov5 model.
+This demo app shows how to use the Detectron2Go (D2Go) model and the native torchvision library with custom ops support to perform object detection.
+The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained Yolov5 model, with modified pre-processing and post-processing code required by the D2Go model.

 ## Prerequisites

 * PyTorch 1.8 or later
 * Python 3.8
 * Android Pytorch library 1.8.0
+* Android torchvision library 1.8.0
+* torchvision_ops library 0.9.0
 * Android Studio 4.0.1 or later

 ## Quick Start

 ```
 git clone https://github.com/jeffxtang/android-demo-app

+# needed only for building the torchvision-ops library locally (see Use Prebuilt torchvision ops Library for details)
 git clone https://github.com/pytorch/vision

 cd android-demo-app

+# needed only for building the torchvision-ops library locally (see Use Prebuilt torchvision ops Library for details)
 ln -s ../vision/torchvision torchvision

 git checkout d2go
 cd Detectron2Go
 ```